 The oldest city on the island of Puerto Rico, Old San Juan has been carefully preserved in such a way that it has been awarded as spot on the U.S. National Register of Historic Places.
 If exploring historic and cultural landmarks are an important part of a vacation to you, there is perhaps no greater destination in the whole of the Caribbean.
 From military forts to historic homes; not to mention the dozen or so museums all located within just three square miles.

-In case you like to become more aware of other cultures and places, you should consider visiting a museum during your time in Old San Juan.
-You can click on the museum names to get complete information.
+In case you like to learn about unfamiliar places and cultures, you might enjoy visiting a museum while on vacation in Old San Juan.
+Just click on each place's name to obtain additional information.

-The chart just below offers some details regarding museums you might enjoy in Old San Juan.
+The chart directly below summarizes some details regarding some museums to consider in the area.

 |Children's Museum||(787) 722-3791||Old San Juan|